 |

-The National Assembly for Wales has a duty under section 121 of the
+The National Assembly for Wales has a duty under section 121 of the Government of Wales Act 1998 to

-Wales Act 1998 to promote sustainable development in the exercise of its
+promote sustainable development in the exercise of its functions, that is, in everything it does.

-Annual report on progress and evaluate its effectiveness every four years.
+evaluate its effectiveness every four years.

 | ||||